Anatomy of a coalition

 // Per-component committee derivations follow the usual pattern.

-A confluence’s spanned-citizen set may be a subset of the
+A composite organism’s spanned-member set may be a subset

-span all three lattices while a feed-oracle confluence
+organism might span all three lattices while a

 Participants